RESOURCES FOR OUR 3-4 COACHES

 This page is dedicated to resources for the Coaches of our 3-4 Program.
 We will provide resources to help with coaching our youngest players.
 The most important aspect of coaching 3-4s is to make it FUN so the kids want to come back next year.

-We want to teach our kids the basics of physical movement and games (not drills) should be offered to get kids moving and learn the basics of movement.
-See Play 60 below.
-We want to offer foundations of lacrosse and make sure kids are learning them the proper way.
-However, the focus shouldn't be on mastering the basics.
+We want to teach our kids the basics of physical movement.
+Games (not drills) will be offered to get kids moving and learn the basics of movement.
+We will teach our players the foundations of lacrosse and make sure kids are learning them the proper way.
+However, the focus shouldn't be on mastering Lacrosse skills only.
 Introduce the kids to scooping, cradling, passing and catching, but make sure they understand the physical movements needed to accomplish these skills.
 Focus on the movements before adding the sticks!
 You can use beanbags, playground balls, etc. before introducing the sticks to make it easier and fun as well.

-Make sure to keep the kids moving and not herding them into long lines where they can lose focus and keep things loose and fun.
+We will keep the kids moving and not herd them into long lines where they can lose focus.
+Above all, we want to keep things loose and fun.
 Put kids in a position to discover the skills you are teaching.

 Practice Format

-We will utilize stations so that the kids keep moving and we get them as many touches/activities as possible.
+We will utilize stations as much as possible so that the kids keep moving and we get them as many touches/activities as possible.

 Teams will be assigned a starting position on the field (1, 2, 3, 4)... this is most important for the start of practice as each team will start @ the same spot week-to-week (meaning, for example, Team Red will always start at position 1, Team Navy will always start @ 2, etc.)